abay94/doc_faceplate/img2/readme.md

 <kbd><img src="0_3.png" width="650" height="350"></kbd>

-> While we adding a field we have to write name of parameter like "Brand" and type "string" and  storage type "ramdisc".
+> While we adding a field we have to write name of parameters like "Brand" and type "string" and  storage type "ramdisc".
 > The  reason of choosing between ramdisc or ram depends on how the value of parameter needs to be
 > saved in hard disc.
-For example the parameter Name is not changed by the time more frequently and needs to be saved in disc
+For example the parameter Name is not changed by the time more frequently and needs to be saved in disc,
 > but the parameter of "Speed" is changed everytime.
 > So our pattern "car" will look like this: